korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 The nextLine method gets the type of the movie they want to watch, but we're not doing anything with it yet, except assigning it to type.
 If we ran this now, we'd be stuck in an infinite loop.
-We need to add the code, to break out of the loop next.
+We need to add the code to break out of the loop next.

 ```java
 if ("Qq".contains(type)) {